VIBTOBIlab/BenchmarkingAnalysis/README.md

       -v "$(pwd)":/home/rstudio/benchmark \
       egiuili/benchmark-rstudio:v3
    ```

-2. Open http://localhost:8787 in your web browser to access RStudio Server inside the container.
+2. Open [http://localhost:8787](http://localhost:8787) in your web browser to access RStudio Server inside the container.

-   - Default username: rstudio
+   * Default username: `rstudio`
-   - Default password: mypassword
+   * Default password: `mypassword`

-Once logged in, you can open and run the .Rmd notebooks located in /home/rstudio/benchmark/notebooks/.
+Once logged in, you can open and run the `.Rmd` notebooks located in `/home/rstudio/benchmark/notebooks/`.

 ---

-## Run the analyses with locally installed dependencies
+### 2.2 Run the analyses with locally installed dependencies

 Alternatively, you can run the analysis using your local environment, but make sure that the following R packages are installed before running the notebooks.